 Kasich vetoes gun bill, bars gender identity discrimination

-COLUMBUS (AP) — Outgoing Republican Ohio Gov. John Kasich acted as expected today to veto a bill expanding gun-owner rights and, in a surprise move, also expanded a years-old anti-discrimination order to include gender identity.
+Outgoing Republican Gov. John Kasich acted as expected Wednesday to veto a bill expanding gun-owner rights and, in a surprise move, also expanded a years-old anti-discrimination order to include gender identity.

 Both moves were consistent with the prospective 2020 presidential candidate’s recent shift away from his party’s right wing toward policies that he characterizes as representing bipartisan common ground.